 The colour scheme is very similar to what I was looking for, something to blend the swag into the environment to help stay hidden when bugging out or when simply stealth camping.
 There is however a large “Darche” logo on the front of the swag in a med-bright orange which is actually the opposite colour to the main green of the swag thus making it very obvious to people.
 I will attempt to paint over it in a green paint to at least lessen the colour to a degree because it’s vital to remain hidden from the sight of others when surviving in a foreign location.
 The guy ropes are also the same bright orange but these can easily be replaced with green ones if you require.

 The mattress feels very nice, it’s a luxury size and gives plenty of room for movement inside the swag even though it reduces head space by 5cm as you sink into the mattress about 2cm.
 It fits perfectly inside the swag except for the end where there’s about 7cm of free space remaining.
 This could be beneficial however as it gives you more storage space for items inside.
-The foam inside the mattress cover had a half-tennis ball sized concave indent the whole width of one end, but that’s no biggie as you can just flip it over or use it at the feet end.
+The foam inside the mattress cover had a half-tennis ball sized concave indent the whole width of one end which I believe is a manufacturing defect, but it’s no biggie for me as I just flipped it over or use it at the feet end.

 Softness wise, it’s a bit harder than a regular mattress – depending on what you’re used to.
 It does provide a nice amount of rigidity for your back and I would say it’s definitely better then lying on an inflatable mattress.
 I felt the mattress lacked a certain softness overall, like it needed a convoluted eggshell layer on the top to feel like a regular mattress – even with a sleeping bag under me.
 Knowing that this isn’t supposed to feel exactly like a real mattress it did a great job simulating it.
 If the mattress was half as rigid I believe it would be a nice mix of softness and rigidity as well as being more portable.
 Which brings me to one negative point – the size.
 It comes very well vacuum packed in a reasonable size about 35cm diameter and 90cm long.
 However when expanded it becomes a large 90x210x7cm.
 I loved how it didn’t make any squeaking or typical “air mattress” sounds when trying to sleep like my inflatable mattresses did on the PVC bucket floor.

 One important feature I like is the ability of having two entrances, one in the top and one in the front.
-The one in the front can be used as a prone position where you can lay with your gun or crossbow and hunt animals… or people.
+The one in the front can be used as a prone position where you can lay with your camera and photograph wild animals.
 The front entry takes as little longer to get in and out of but may let less insects in if you can master it.
 You do have to hop in feet first though.
 The top entrance is the one I prefer because you just need to lift over the canvas flap and unzip the netting and then just in fast.
-There was a time when I had to get out of the swag fast during one night because I thought my car was being broken into, so I whipped it open and bolted towards the car turning my 2000lm light to max to find the perpetrator… who was only my camping friends, and it wan’t even my car… But it shows how fast you can get out of it.
-The only problem, I didn’t have time to put my boots on because the zip makes an obvious and semi loud noise when unzipping it quickly and that would have given them time to run had it been criminals.
+There was a time when I had to get out of the swag fast during one night because I thought my car was being broken into, so I whipped it open and bolted towards the car turning my 2000lm light to max to find the perpetrator… who was only my camping friends, and it wan’t even my car… But it shows how fast you can get out of it if the need arises.
+If that were a real situation the zip would have been a giveaway as it can be quite noisy if done quickly.

 The price is reasonable coming in at A$490 including delivery.
-I however bought it on a special for 15% more off so keep an eye out for those if you’re interested in buying one.
+I however bought it on a special for 15% more off so keep an eye out for those deals on Darche.com if you’re interested in buying one.
 I love mine and would buy another if for some reason it was destroyed.